irmen/Pyro5/docs/source/pyrolite.rst

 https://github.com/irmen/Pyrolite

-@TODO update this library to understand Pyro5's wire protocol; it currently only works for Pyro4.
+@TODO currently the Pyrolite library hasn't been updated for Pyro5 yet.
+It only works for Pyro4 for now.